MinShap: A Shapley-Based Framework for Feature Redundancy: Empirical Evidence

-In this section, we will present simulation results validating our MinShap algorithm together with Max-p for feature selection, and further provide guidance on adjusted p-value methods.
-We will also compare them with other state-of-the-art methods such as GCM, LOCO and Lasso.
+In this section, we will present empirical evidence both through simulations and real data to validate our MinShap algorithm.
+We also compare them with other state-of-the-art methods such as GCM, LOCO and Lasso.
 We assess their accuracy and stability for the linear model, non-linear non-additive model, conditional interaction model and logistic model.
 Specifically, we consider 20 covariates $X\sim \mathcal N(0,\Sigma_{20\times 20})$ with diagonal equals 1, and the following different settings are used:

 \begin{enumerate} \item[(a)] Linear model:\\ $Y \sim 4X_1 + 4X_2 + 3X_3*X_4 + 3X_5 + 2X_6 + 2X_5*X_6 + X_7 + X_8 +\epsilon$, where $ \text{Corr}(X_3,X_4) = 0.5$, $\epsilon \sim N (0, 1).$ \item[(b)] Non-linear non-additive model :\\ $ Y \sim 2 \sin(X_1) + 2\log(|X_2| + 1) + X_1X_2 + 3 \cos(X_3+X_4) + \max(0, X_5) + X_6X_7X_8 +\epsilon$, where $ \Sigma \text{ is block diagonal matrix, and within-block correlations are }(0,0.2,0.5,0.8), \epsilon \sim N (0, 1)$; \item[(c)] Conditional interaction model :\\ $Y = 1.5 X_1X_2 * I(X_3 > 0) +X_4 X_5 * I(X_3 < 0) +3X_6X_7 *I(X_8 > 0) +X_9X_{10} *I(X_8 < 0)+\epsilon$, where $ \text{Corr}(X_1,X_2)=\text{Corr}(X_6,X_7)=0.9; \text{Corr}(X_4,X_5) = \text{Corr}(X_9,X_{10})=0.5, \epsilon \sim N (0, 1)$; \item[(d)] Logistic Model :\\ $Y \sim f(2.5 X_1 +2.5X_2+2X_3X_4 +1.5X_5+1.5X_6+X^2_7+X^3_8)+\epsilon$, where $f$ is sigmoid function, $\text{Corr}(X_1,X_2) = 0.5, \epsilon \sim N (0, 0.1^2)$. \end{enumerate}